dpl10/herbariograph/assessor/README.md

 ## Micrograph images

 Images were manually separated from downloads that targeted other classes.
 Micrographs include images captured with Scanning Electron Microscopes (SEM), Transmission Electron Microscopes (TEM), transmission light microscopes, and reflected light microscopes.
 Images include native digital, digitized analogue micrographs, or micrographs mounted on specimen sheets.
-Images of this class do not contain visible preserved biological specimens or any evidence of preserved specimens in the form of specimen containers (e.g. packets).
+Images of this class do not contain other visible preserved biological specimens or any evidence of other preserved specimens in the form of specimen containers (e.g. packets).

 <!-- sample images -->